untoldengine/UntoldEngine/README.md

 ## Current Version

-Beta version v0.0.13.1.
+Beta version v0.0.13.2.
 See current [Release Notes](https://untoldengine.github.io/Documentation/releasenotes/) for improvement and fixes.

 ## License

 The Untold Engine is licensed under the LGPL v2.1.
 This means that if you develop a game using the Untold Engine, you do not need to open source your game.
 However, if you create a derivative of the Untold Engine, then you must apply the rules stated in the LGPL v2.1.
 That is, you must open source the derivative work.

-It took me five years to develop the Untold Engine.
-So, do not remove my name from the files :).

 ## Contributing to Untold Engine